Florida Board of Bar Examiners Character & Fitness Attorney

 Frequently Asked Questions

-First, don’t catastrophize – just because you’re called for a hearing doesn’t mean that you will not be cleared/admitted.
-Next, contact an attorney experienced in Florida Board of Bar Examiners character and fitness hearings, and discuss the issues listed in your notice to appear.
-The attorney can help you determine next steps, including helping you decide on a hearing date that ensures the best level of preparation.
+Just because you’re called in doesn’t automatically mean that you will not be cleared or admitted.
+Contact an attorney who is experienced in character and fitness hearings before the FBBE, talk about the issues in your notice to appear, and determine next steps, including selection of a hearing date that maximizes effective preparation.

 Scroll to Top